 The world remains gripped by a pandemic; an unseen, but very present coronavirus has caused us to rethink a lot of things: how we work, how we spend time, how we show respect and communicate.
 I’ve been sitting on a fun anecdote (from a German news site) for a while, and thought these dark days are as good a time as any to share.
 So coming up: the story of a giant Jesus Christ balloon and the two German monks, in this short episode of Faith Full.

 Each year the blue skies above Warstein, Germany are filled with colorful characters full of hot air.
-Before coronavirus pushed it back, this was to be the 30th jubilee year of the get ready for it—Warsteiner Internationalen Montgolfiade, hot air balloon festival.
+Before coronavirus pushed it back, this was to be the 30th jubilee year of the Warsteiner Internationalen Montgolfiade, hot air balloon festival.
 Warstein is in the western-central part of Germany, home of Warsteiner beer.

-One of the monks, Brother Isidor, was looking out the window during dinner, and saw the balloon heading their way, and he had one thought—get the sheep.
+One of the monks, Brother Isidor, was looking out the window during dinner.
+He saw the balloon heading their way, and he had one thought—get the sheep.